indianakernick/STELA/README.md

 ### Arrays

-Arrays in Stela behave like `std::shared_ptr<std::vector>` except that the reference count, the size, the capacity and the array itself are all in one memory allocation.
+Arrays in Stela behave like `std::vector`.
-We you pass around an array, you're just passing around a pointer so it's quite a bit faster than `std::shared_ptr<std::vector>`.
-If you want to copy an array, you have to explicitly `duplicate` it.

-Arrays and lambdas are the only things that are managed by reference counted pointers.
-Everything else is just values.
-If you're worried about passing a big `struct` to a function, you can pass by reference.
+If you're worried about passing a big array to a function, you can pass by reference.
-I have implemented `const &` yet but I plan to.
-I'm not away of any way to leak memory or access a nullptr.
+I haven't implemented `const &` yet but I plan to.
+I'm not aware of any way to leak memory or access a nullptr.
-There's no way of creating a circular reference because there's no way for an array or a lambda to point to itself.
+There's no way of creating a circular reference because there's no way for a lambda to point to itself.

 ```go
 func squares(count: uint) -> [uint] {